julianchurchill/text-adventure/README.md

   - FIX Other possible fix is to pad the textview with a single line of blank text after the rest of the text is in place.
 Same idea as we already do with adding a single " " to stop the clickable span extending to the end of the line.
     - This fix works ok on 2.3.3 (emulator) but not on 4.3 (my nexus 4).
 - [TECHNICAL TASK] Protect all logging with 'isDebugMode()' to prevent hitting the filesystem when running release
+- [TECHNICAL TASK] Make CommonActivity create a LoggableLocationFactory, which wraps the LocationFactory to decorate Location objects with LoggableLocation objects to use a logger to record failed uses of exitable() on ids that are not exits for this location.
+  - OR perhaps the BasicModel should be the object that gets logged in moveThroughExit() ???
 - [UI] New icon for TTA2
 - [UI] Vary the images for buttons, i.e. on looking at a large inventory all the buttons are the same, would look nice if they varied at bit
 - [UI] Reduce the height of the buttons to better fit more in without squishing the text view down too much